 Krissi graduated from The University of Dayton in 2000 with a Bachelor of Science in Mechanical Engineering.
 She was a project manager in the medical device field for several years before discovering her passion for helping children reach their full potential while tutoring elementary students in Richmond’s East End.
 In 2020 she began working at AJC to support the Development & Communications team.
 She is a Richmond CASA and has two teenagers of her own who keep her on her toes!
 She and her family love being outdoors (whether camping, hiking or skiing) and she feels blessed to be part of the AJC family.

-Katerina is a student at James Madison University pursuing a Media Arts and Design degree with a minor in Business, and plans to graduate in December 2023.
+Katerina recently graduated from James Madison University with a Media Arts and Design degree and a minor in Business.
 She has a passion for creativity and loves working with children.
 In her free time, you can find her watching the sunset or playing with her dogs, Coco and Kipper!